Christmas Markets in Germany: 20 Best Markets to Visit

 8) Annaberg

-Annaberg-Buchholz, a small town in the Ore Mountains, is known for its traditional Christmas markets that celebrate the local mining history.
-The markets take place on the picturesque town square and their atmosphere is enhanced by miners’ music and parades.
+Annaberg-Buchholz, a charming little town in the Ore Mountains, is known for its traditional Christmas market that celebrates the region’s rich mining heritage.
+The market takes place on a picturesque square, with the atmosphere brought to life by miners’ music and lantern parades.

 Christmas markets Annaberg